-The complete lifting of pandemic containment measures in Hong Kong has provided a boost to industries such as the food and beverage industry, tourism industry and retail industry, but seems to have no significant direct effect on the Group's business.
+The complete lifting of pandemic containment measures in Hong Kong has provided a boost to industries such as the food and beverage industry, tourism industry and retail industry, but seems to have no significant direct effect on the Group's business so far.
 The overall demand for offices and industrial units in Hong Kong remains weak for the time being and is still much lower than that of before the pandemic.
 Moreover, with the ultra-low interest rate environment ended, the rising finance costs may further weaken the Group's profitability.
-The Group's hotel-serviced villas and apartments in Shanghai has been a major source of stable income and cash flow over the past years, but the slowdown in economic growth in the Mainland China has brought concerns to the business performance in the city over the coming years.
-Taking into consideration the above factors, the management believes that a cautious approach should be taken in predicting the Group's financial performance for 2023.
+The management believes that a cautious approach should be taken in predicting the Group's financial performance for 2023.